syzodidntmakeit/kawaii-hub/configuration/arch/README.md

 If all went well, your computer will boot into a black screen with a login prompt.
 Log in with the user you created (`kendrickLamar`).
 You now have a minimal, functioning Arch Linux server.

 From here, the world is your oyster.
 You can start installing Docker, setting up your server applications, or installing a desktop environment if you're not running headless.
 Welcome to the club.

+Btw, you could've just used EndeavourOS but you decided to act before you think.
+Dumbass.